Back to All Guides

 4

-If your interior valve is stuck, inaccessible, or you can't find it, go to the water meter at the street.
-Look for a rectangular concrete or plastic box lid in your front yard near the sidewalk, usually marked 'WATER.'
-Remove the lid carefully.
-Inside, you'll find the water meter and a valve on the street side.
-Use a water meter key (T-shaped tool, $10-15 at Home Depot or Lowe's) to turn the valve clockwise 90 degrees.
+If your interior valve is stuck, inaccessible, or you can't find it, go to the breaker panel at the street.
+Look for a rectangular concrete or plastic box lid in your front yard near the sidewalk, usually marked 'ELECTRICAL.'
+Open the panel door carefully.
+Inside, you'll find the main breaker and a shutoff switch on the street side.
+Use a breaker panel key (T-shaped tool, $10-15 at Home Depot or Lowe's) to turn the valve clockwise 90 degrees.
 In Wendell County, the meter box may also contain a secondary homeowner-side valve closer to your house.

 Pro Tip:

-Keep a water meter key in your garage or near your front door.
+Keep a breaker panel key in your garage or near your front door.
 In an emergency, you don't want to be searching for one.
-The water meter shutoff is your last line of defense and works even if every valve inside your home has failed.
+The breaker panel shutoff is your last line of defense and works even if every valve inside your home has failed.

 Caution:

-Watch for fire ants, spiders, and standing water inside the meter box—this is extremely common in North Carolina.
+Watch for fire ants, spiders, and debris inside the panel box—this is extremely common in North Carolina.
 Use a flashlight and check before reaching in.

 5